woocommerce/qit-documentation/docs/environment/01-getting-started.md

 ## Introduction

+The QIT Local Test Environment was engineered to do one thing, and one thing well: Running Automated Tests.

-The QIT Local Test Environment is a disposable local test environment for automated tests.
-It allows you to create a local WordPress environment with a single command, and it's designed to be disposable, meaning that whatever changes you do in it do not persist across runs.
+It allows you to create a local WordPress environment with a single command.
+These environments are disposable, meaning that whatever changes you do in it do not persist across runs.
 So if you do `qit env:up`, and you delete the database of that site entirely, and then do `qit env:up` again, you will get a fresh new site with no trace of the previous one.

 ## Prerequisites